Elavaris the Wicked

 Then tragedy struck.

-During a sunset cruise on the Sea of Tears, Elavaris’ parents were killed by suicide bomber sent by The Cult of the Lord to terrorize the elven passengers.
+During a sunset cruise on the Sea of Tears in 127, Elavaris’ parents were killed by suicide bomber sent by The Cult of the Lord to terrorize the elven passengers.
 Thrown into the water by the force of the explosion, Elavaris would have drowned if not for a passing pirate ship and its sympathetic captain.

 Seven Years Before the Mast